FineUploader/fine-uploader/docs/api/fineuploaderbasic.md

 You can either change the endpoint for a specific file or `Blob`, or for all files and `Blob`s.
 To do the latter, simply omit the `id` parameter.

 * `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files and `Blob`s.
+If there are no items to upload, this will result in "no files" error.

 * `clearStoredFiles()` - Clears the internal list of stored files and `Blob`s.
 Only applicable when `autoUpload` is set to false.